PhilippPro/PhilippPro.github.io/_posts/2015-3-15-Random_Forest_in_R.md

 Random forests are suitable in many different modeling cases, such as classification, regression, survival time analysis, multivariate classification and regression, multilabel classification and quantile regression.

-A overview of existing random forest implementation and their speed performance can be found in the [ranger documentation](http://arxiv.org/pdf/1508.04409v1.pdf), altough this list is not exhaustive and many new implementations are comming up.
+A overview of existing random forest implementations and their speed performance can be found in the [ranger documentation](http://arxiv.org/pdf/1508.04409v1.pdf), altough this list is not exhaustive and many new implementations are comming up.
 The performances of models build with different packages slightly differ, depending on how the random forest algorithm was implemented.